All of us have become like one who is unclean, and all our righteous acts are like filthy rags. Isaiah 64:6a

 I don’t do windows.

-Well, every few years I would try.
-There will be that bright sunny morning when the light was streaming into the dining room in the family summer home, and the need for cleaning was so obvious, I’d grab the window cleaner, spray bottle, rags, paper towels, and squeegee and get to work.
-Two or three hours later I’d throw in the towel (and everything on it) and once more promise myself, never again!
+Well, every few years I try.
+There will be that bright sunny morning when the light was streaming in, and the need for cleaning was so obvious, I grab the window cleaner, spray bottle, rags, paper towels, and squeegee and get to work.
+Two or three hours later I throw in the towel (and everything on it) and once more promise myself, never again!

-My family has a lovely house on Portage Lake in western Michigan, where we go in the summer.
-My grandparents built it in the 1940s.
+Every summer we go to the house in Michigan that my grandparents built it in the 1940s.
 It was elegant then and it is still elegant now.
-Forty years ago my husband Marty and I got married there, and one year ago our youngest daughter married the love of her life there.
+Forty-six years ago my husband Marty and I got married there, and two years ago our youngest daughter married the love of her life there.
 The house has French provincial architecture, fireplaces, a bay window, and French doors that open onto a patio overlooking the lake.

 It also has windows that have had a curse put on them.
 Or maybe it’s just the paint on the frames that dissolves every time any liquid touches it… Each magical little pane is specially made to get dirtier the more it’s wiped.
 After several attempts at cleaning, the glass will go from mildly dirty to ridiculously streaked on the outside – when you’re looking out.
 Of course, when you’re outside looking in, all you see are the streaks that are inside.
 I have on occasion treated the job like an Olympic event, “the Window Sprint” – Can I run outside and get that streak off before I forget where it is?
 Pretty soon I’m streaked too, with sweat and dirt, and breathless with exasperation.
 No gold medal here.

 (Now please don’t write and tell me how you clean your windows.
-Believe me, I’ve heard the advice, all about vinegar and newspapers and yada-yadda-yadda… I’ve tried it all.
-I told you.
-My windows are cursed.)
+Believe me, I’ve heard the advice, all about vinegar and newspapers and yada-yadda-yadda… I’ve tried it all.)

 A few years ago we put our house in Port Huron up for sale, and one of the many jobs that needed to be done was … clean the windows.
 [Insert scary horror movie music here.]
 When a perfectly gorgeous day came up and I had absolutely nothing on my schedule, there was no excuse to put off the job, however desperately I wished for one.